readdle/jet-blaze/website/docs/Dependency Injection Container/03-di-container-react-integration.md

 }
 ```

-### Disposing a scope
+### Disposing a Scope

-On unmouting the `DIScope` component, the scope will be [disposed](./02-di-container-usage.md#dispose-pattern).
-It will dispose all the dependencies that were registered with the scope.
+When the `DIScope` component is unmounted, it automatically disposes of all dependencies associated with that scope as detailed in the [dispose pattern](./02-di-container-usage.md#dispose-pattern).